mnit-rtmc/iris/docs/incident_dms.md

 `near`   |   0-1 | —
 `middle` |   2-5 | —
 `far`    |   6-9 | —

+* Only one exit is counted for each _interchange_ (for example, the off-ramps of a cloverleaf).
+* Each _intersection_ is counted as if it was an exit.
+* Exits from a _CD road_ are not included in the count.

 Searches for upstream signs will not continue on the opposite direction of the incident roadway.